 A title given to the largest of the landholding military lords ruling over a sizeable number of vassals (家人 kennin) from the tenth until the mid-nineteenth century.
-In the term, dai (大) means large and myō stands for myōden (名田, lit. “name land”), meaning privately held land.
+In the term, dai (大) means large, and myō stands for myōden (名田, lit. “name land”), meaning privately held land.
 Lesser holders of name land were sometimes referred to as shōmyō. (小名, lit. “small names”).
-The term appears in 11th-century documents in reference to large local landholders, civil as well as military.
-In time, it came to be exclusively attached to military lords, and by the end of the sixteenth century its use had become formalized and institutionalized to apply to military lords, whose lands were assessed at not less than 10,000 koku of annual rice production.
+The term appears in 11th-century documents about large local landholders, civil as well as military.
+In time, it came to be exclusively attached to military lords, and by the end of the sixteenth century its use had become formalised and institutionalised to apply to military lords, whose lands were assessed at not less than 10,000 koku of annual rice production.
 One koku (石) is the equivalent of 278.3 litres or 150 kilograms (23.6 stone or 330 pounds) of rice and historically defined as enough rice to feed one person for one year.
-The richest fiefs were worth over a million koku.
+The wealthiest fiefs were worth over a million koku.

 - Sengoku daimyō